 Other than that, I found myself relating to the show in ways I’d never related to media before.
 I’m very lucky to have grown up with increasing representation, especially in recent years.
 These include ‘Love, Simon’, ‘Pride’, and even ‘Glee’ (although I think we can collectively agree, ‘Glee’ isn’t exactly the best representation in the world).
 I’ve seen gay people on screen before but not like this.
 Although we all fall under the big rainbow umbrella of gayness, I’m not a cis gay man.
 Therefore, I haven’t experienced things a cis gay man may have experienced.
 Even certain lesbian films don’t seem to capture this level of relatability.
 Granted, this is usually because cis het men write them *sigh*.
 So, seeing lesbians presented in such a natural way on screen was something I’m still so grateful for.
 We desperately need more of that, buuuut that’s a rant for another day.

 There are moments so relatable it was almost painful.
-Even though I’ve been out for a couple years, I can vividly remember the stress of wanting to keep your sexuality, and partner, hidden.
+Even though I’ve been out for a couple of years, I can vividly remember the stress of wanting to keep your sexuality, and partner, hidden.
 I’m sure there’s a lot of queer women who can relate to that too.
 Equally, I’m sure there’s plenty of queer women who have experienced the other side – the hurt of being with someone who hides you.
 It’s easy to see both sides and despite bringing up old experiences, it’s something I was glad to see in mainstream media.

 Overall, the first season of ‘Feel Good’ was amazing, and twenty-minute episodes are simply too short.
 I’ve now watched the second season and can confirm, it continues to tackle conversations that are often ignored.
 On top of that, it’s still hilarious and beautifully performed.
 If you’re lacking some quality lesbian content on your screen right now, I’d highly recommend checking it out.
 Both series are on Netflix right now.